 3. What measures can be installed under ECO?

-The Measures Table has a non-exhaustive list of the energy efficiency measures which suppliers can install to meet their ECO2 obligations and which measures can be installed under each of the three obligations.
-It also shows their in-use factors and lifetimes to assist with calculating savings.
+The ECO3 Measures Table provides a non-exhaustive list of the energy efficiency measures which suppliers can install to meet their obligations.

 4. How can I get involved?

-You could also use ECO Brokerage, which is an auction-based mechanism that enables suppliers to buy forward contracts to deliver ECO measures from participating authorised sellers.
-Ofgem E-Serve does not administer ECO Brokerage.
-For more information and to access the service, visit the Department of Business, Energy and Industrial Strategy website.
+Installers could also use ECO Brokerage which is an auction based mechanism that enables suppliers to buy forward contracts to deliver ECO measures from participating authorised sellers.
+Ofgem has no role in administering ECO Brokerage.
+For more information, visit the website of the Department for Business, Energy and Industrial Strategy.

-5. How can I apply to have a new measure introduced to ECO?
+5. How can I apply to have a new product or measure introduced to ECO?